 - All Saints Day (celebrated) – Nov 2 (Mon): The additional holiday since Nov 1 occurs on Sunday.

-- Christmas Day—Dec 25 (Fri.): Jesus celebrates Christ and the holiday season.
+- Christmas Day-Dec 25 (Fri.): Jesus celebrates Christmas and the holiday season.

 Burundi 2026 Calendar FAQs